-- ➤ 8-inch color capacitive touchscreen (LCD and touchscreen optimized for outdoor use available as an option) - ➤ Two USB 2.0 host ports and one USB 3.0 host port - ➤ Ethernet port (10/100/1000 Base-T) - ➤ Headset/microphone port (for headsets equipped with a microphone) - MicroSD card slot for extended storage space - ➤ Windows 10 IoT Enterprise or Windows Embedded 8 Standard, depending on the time of purchase of your unit.
-Units running Windows Embedded 8 Standard can be upgraded to Windows 10 IoT Enterprise by purchasing a license from EXFO. - Multitasking possibilities - ➤ Remote access to your unit (via VNC or Remote Desktop) - Direct Web access from your unit - Possibility to take screen captures - PDF file viewer available from your unit - ➤ Easy transfer of files and folders to an external storage device - Easy software updates
+- ➤ 10.1-inch color touchscreen (LCD and touchscreen optimized for outdoor use available as an option) - ➤ Two USB 2.0 host ports and one USB 3.0 host port - ➤ Ethernet port (10/100/1000 Base-T) - ➤ Headset/microphone port (for headsets equipped with a microphone) - ➤ External monitor port (for monitors with DisplayPort interface) - ➤ Optional Wi-Fi and Bluetooth® capability - ➤ Optional built-in power meter and VFL

+- ➤ Main stream operating system:

+- ➤ FTB-2: Windows 10 IoT Enterprise or Windows Embedded 8 Standard, depending on the time of purchase of your unit.
+Units running Windows Embedded 8 Standard can be upgraded to Windows 10 IoT Enterprise by purchasing a license from EXFO.

+- ➤ FTB-2 Pro: Windows 10 IoT Enterprise or Windows 8.1 Pro, depending on the time of purchase of your unit.
+Units running Windows 8.1 Pro can be upgraded to Windows 10 IoT Enterprise by purchasing a license from EXFO.

+- ➤ FTB-4 Pro: Windows 10 IoT Enterprise

+- Multitasking possibilities

+- ➤ Remote access to your unit (via VNC or Remote Desktop)

+- ➤ Modules and instruments can be controlled locally via the ToolBox X software or remotely through RS-232 or Ethernet TCP/IP (using SCPI commands).

+- ➤ Direct Web access from your unit

+- ➤ Possibility to take screen captures

+- ➤ PDF file viewer available from your unit

+- ➤ Easy transfer of files and folders to an external storage device

+- ➤ Easy software updates